Flag of the Marquesas Islands

 The flag of the Marquesas Islands is the flag chosen by the regional government to represent the islands.
 However, it is not formally recognized by France, the administrative government of the region.

 Description

-The flag is divided into two horizontal stripes with yellow on top and red on bottom, with a white equilateral triangle emerging from the hoist.
+The flag is divided into two horizontal stripes with yellow on top and red on the bottom, with a white equilateral triangle emerging from the hoist.
 The yellow represents youth and joy, while the red and white are tapu, or sacred, to the chiefs and priests respectively.

 In the white triangle, a black design of Matatiki ("the gaze of Tiki") represents the first man in Polynesian mythology, and the inventor of sculpture and tattooing.
 The tattoo design on Tiki's cheeks are tapu symbols.

 History

 The first version of the flag was revealed December 30, 1978 by the Motu Haka Association.
 The flag was formally adopted by the local government on November 30, 1998.
 The flag was used informally for many years, having been first raised on December 14, 1980, at the opening of the airport on Nuku Hiva.

 The design of Matatiki has appeared in several versions throughout the years.
 The design was most recently updated in 2017 by Teiki Huukena, a Marquesas Island tattoo artist.